 Under automatic accrual, the partners agree to the automatic transfer of the partnership share to the other partners if a partner dies or becomes critically ill.
 Trusts for Partners Under a cross option agreement, each partner takes out a life assurance policy on his or her own life in trust for the surviving partners.
 On the death of a partner, the policy proceeds pass immediately to the surviving partners and are used to buy out the partnership share.
 Under an automatic accrual agreement, the life policies will be written in trust for the partner’s personal nominees.
 On the death of the partner, the policy proceeds go immediately to the deceased partner’s nominees via the trust, while the partnership share accrues automatically to the surviving partners.

 There is no CGT on the policy proceeds in the hands of the policyholder, except when someone who is not the original beneficial owner acquires the policy for money or money’s worth.
 Your adviser will assist you with all aspects of setting up a business continuation arrangement - from the drafting of the appropriate business protection agreement to the calculation of the correct sums assured and the creation of trusts - to ensure that your business remains in the right hands and that your dependants realise the full value of your stake in the business.

-Confidentiality Guarantee – Your personal details provided through our enquiry pages will not be passed to any third party companies and you will not receive any unsolicited calls
+Confidentiality Guarantee – Your personal details provided through our enquiry pages will only be passed to a carefully selected Independent Financial Advisers.
+Your details will not be passed to other third party companies and you will not receive any unsolicited calls